Igalia/phpreport/docs/admin/upgrade.rst

 During the process you might be asked some questions to resolve migration conflicts.
-Finally, when the process is complete, test the application, and remember to remove the directories ``update/`` and ``install/`` to prevent other users to alter your DB.
+Finally, when the process is complete, test the application, and remember to remove the directories ``update/`` and ``install/`` to prevent other users from altering your DB.